LOADOUTA0134/DCS-Kill/README.md

-A simple App that kills DCS instantly.
+A simple app that closes DCS instantly.